pvalderas/tap-example/README.md

 # Content

-* infrastructure: this folder contains the source code of the projects that implements the infrastructure microservices.
+* infrastructure: this folder contains the source code of the projects that implement the infrastructure microservices.
-* thing-gateways: this folder contains the source code of the projects that implements the thing-gateways microservices.
+* thing-gateways: this folder contains the source code of the projects that implement the thing-gateways microservices.
-* docker: this folder contains a dockerized executable version of the example
+* docker: this folder contains a dockerized executable version of the example.